SupriyaTS28/Adversarially-Robust-Sentiment-Analysis/README.md

 This is a Text classification (Sentiment Analysis) problem with the goal to produce a reliable model that is immune to adversarial attacks.

 ## Approach
-1. In this project a Bi directional LSTM (Bi-LSTM) is used to develop an adversarially robust model for sentiment analysis.
+1. In this project a Bi directional LSTM (Bi-LSTM) is trained to develop an adversarially robust model for sentiment analysis.
-2. Generate adversarial samples to attack the model.
+2. Adversarial samples to attack the model are generated using DeepWordBug[2] : a Black-box attack<br />
+   * Scoring<br />
+   * Transformation-Swap; Delete; Insert<br />
+3. Adversarial Training is used as the Defense method<br />
+   The two adversarial training approcahes considered are-<br />
+    * Data Augmentation
+    * Model Regularization
-3. Use generated adversarial samples with natural samples to train the model for adversarial robustness.
-4. Use the learned model to correctly predict both natural and adversarial samples.
+4. Generated adversarial samples with natural samples are used to train the model for adversarial robustness to correctly predict both natural and adversarial samples.

 ## Evaluation Metric (KPI)
 Accuracy